- FOR THOSE WHO PRAY

 With “Jesus”, we discover that the prayer core is the word Jesus and we place ourselves before Him: the Path, the Truth and the Life.

-When we focus on each episode of the life of Jesus in a concentrated and attentive way, when we offer ourselves to remain before Him in inner silence, when we open ourselves to penetrate the Mysteries withheld within, a great possibility is unveiled: our interior is elevated, we place ourselves at the feet of Christ and Mary; we enter into a State of Prayer.
+When we focus on each episode of the life of Jesus in a concentrated and attentive way, when we offer to remain before Him in inner silence, when we open to penetrate the Mysteries withheld within, a great possibility is unveiled: our interior is elevated, we place ourselves at the feet of Christ and Mary; we enter into a State of Prayer.
 It is not the case of simply bringing a scene to our imagination; it is a case of allowing the Life of the Spirit to speak inside of us.
 To announce a Mystery with total concentration is to open a portal that leads us to God.

 The Mysteries of Joy: the Joy of the manifestation of the new life!